Written by: Lauryn Feil

 After over 20 years of suffering, Buddy is happily living heartburn and pain free, he eats whatever he wants and doesn’t have to worry about limiting his lifestyle so strictly anymore.
 “I can eat ceviche, I can eat anything out there, and there’s no symptoms whatsoever,” Buddy explains happily.
 Because of the success with surgery, he has chosen to continue using UT Health Austin for his routine GI needs.
 “I have never considered myself sick or unhealthy, this was just a problem that I needed to solve and now I’m happy to say I have moved on from it,” he says.

 If you experience GERD symptoms more than twice a week or continue to have symptoms and/or develop new or worsening symptoms while on medication, then it may be time to see your doctor or a specialist.
-To schedule an appointment, please call our new Digestive Health number, 1-844-442-8784.
+To schedule an appointment, please call our new Digestive Health number at 1-844-442-8784 or visit here.